 The tolerance category presents information from various sources.
-The tree's relative tolerance to insects, diseases, pollution, and soil conditions are signified by either an "X Y" meaning yes, it is tolerant; "N" or a blank box, meaning no, it is not tolerant; or "-", meaning no information is available from these sources.
+The tree's relative tolerance to insects, diseases, pollution, and soil conditions are signified by either an "X" meaning yes, it is tolerant; or a blank box, meaning no, it is not tolerant.
 Boxes marked with an "X" under Plant Uses indicates that the tree or shrub is suitable for the listed uses.